GregAMeyer/d3-stocks/README.md

 ## Challenges
 There is no Google Trends API to gather data from.
 I figured out that the data was available in an HTML script tag at the bottom of a particular Google URL, but it was not in a usable format.
 I was able to use the data in my d3 visualization by converting the it into a string, and using the Function constructor to make an object out of it.
+I was able to use that data structure to implement a bar chart with D3, however I am not working on making a dynamic stacked bar chart for multiple Google keywords.

 ## Code Structure